Supplemented food and dietary supplements

 - be specifically formulated for children under the age of 4

+A dietary supplement is in a controlled dose form, and does not represent food.
 The Dietary Supplements Regulations 1985 are administered by the Medsafe division of the Ministry of Health.
-More information about meeting the requirements in these regulations is available on the Medsafe website.
+The Medsafe website has more information.

 Extending the Dietary Supplements Regulations